European Blood Pressure Intensive Control After Stroke (EPICS-Pilot)

 Intervention / Treatment

-The recommended target SBP will be 115-125 mmHg in the intervention arm.
-A medication algorithm based on the SPRINT trial protocol will be provided.
+A medication algorithm based on the SPRINT trial protocol will be provided for patients in the home blood pressure measurement arm.
 The final choice and dose of antihypertensive treatment(s) will be at the discretion of the treating clinicians.
 If no contra-indications, indapamide or other thiazide diuretic and/or angiotensin-converting enzyme (ACE) inhibitor (perindopril or other) will be encouraged as initial therapy, with long-acting calcium-channel antagonists (eg.amlodipine) encouraged as third-line therapy.

-At scheduled face-to-face or remote follow-up, patients will have their home blood pressure monitoring diary reviewed by the study team.
-If SBP is out of the allocated target range, a prescription to titrate (up or down) antihypertensive medication will be given to the patient.
+Patients will have their home blood pressure monitoring diary reviewed by the study team.
+If SBP is out of the allocated target range, a prescription to titrate antihypertensive medication will be sent to the patient at least monthly.

 What is the study measuring?